 For a fall wedding in any style, the deep red-orange of rust present as leaves or even spray roses will serve to warm up a creamy white rose and dusty green brunia for a whimsical boutonniere design.

 Cafe au lait roses are on the softer side end of the spectrum when it comes to color palettes, but they are not without their ability to draw attention to themselves.
-Their dusty pink, almost beige shade, when accented with fall-toned berries, grasses, or other flowers, are a great option for wedding designed with the fall season in mind—without going overboard.
+Their dusty pink, almost beige shade, when accented with fall-toned berries, grasses, or other flowers, are a great option for a wedding designed with the fall season in mind—without going overboard.

 Strikingly unique, scabiosa pods are quickly becoming a fan favorite when it comes to wedding design.
 Especially perfect for fall nuptials due to their neutral color, the ball-shaped head creates a focal point for boutonnieres.